dynamsoft-docs/label-recognition-docs/programming/dotnet/api-reference/dlr-reference-region.md

     BF2_NULL

 - **Remarks**
-    Barcode formats in DLRBarcodeFormat group 2 can be combined.<br>
+    Barcode formats in BarcodeFormat group 2 can be combined.<br>
     It works only when [LocalizationSourceType](#localizationsourcetype) is setting to LST_BARCODE.<br>
     The library will localize reference region(s) based on the barcodes whose format meets current setting.